ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 Let's study some of the commands which make music.
 These commands are BEEP, PLAY and SOUND.
-However the SOUND command is somewhat difficult so it won’t be covered here.
+However the SOUND command is somewhat difficult so it won't be covered here.

 #### BEEP